Facial treatment in Amsterdam – professional skin improvement for fresh, strong skin

 • Suitable for: texture, (acne) scars, large pores, fine lines, sagging skin (selective).

-• Pros: constructive improvement; refinement of skin structure; firmer skin appearance.
+• Pros: constructive improvement; refinement or skin structure; firmer skin appearance.

 • Difference in intensity: from mild to firm, depending on skin condition and purpose.